Discovery that "shook the world" wins Nobel Physics prize

 Related: Body Clock Researchers Win Nobel Prize in Medicine

+"It’s not Ray and Barry and I who really deserve the credit for this.
+The credit belongs to the amazing LIGO team of 1,000 engineers or more," Thorne told a news conference.

 Nobel prizes are never announced ahead of time.
 Researchers are often awakened with a surprise phone call from Stockholm, where the prizes are decided and awarded.
-But the physics world had widely anticipated this one and the three researchers, along with others, have won several other prizes and commendations for the work.
+But the physics world had widely anticipated this one and the three researchers, along with others, have won a series of major prizes and commendations for the work.

+Nonetheless, Thorne admitted to feeling some emotion when the phone call woke him up at 2.15 am California time and forced him to stumble downstairs to answer.

+"I thought I would be blasé but in fact I was overwhelmed," Thorne said.

 The 2015 announcement that LIGO had detected gravitational waves shook the science world and provided hard evidence to back up Einstein’s prediction about gravitational waves in his General Theory of Relativity.